CodingLife1024/blog-content/midnight-mass.md

 In present day, Mildred suffers from dementia and is wholly dependent on her daughter.
 Father Paul brings the Creature back to the island with him in a misguided attempt to cure Mildred and restore her youth, as it did for him.
 He feeds her the sacramental wine mixed with the Creature's blood, which do improve her health and reverse her aging, but it also gets her killed in the last episode.

 His devotion towards his parishioners also leads him to feed them the contaminated wine, which does make them happier and healthier in the short term, but eventually leads to the massacre of the whole town as they all start turning.
+He also encourages the church attendees to poison themselves as a show of faith and belief in their own revival.
+He makes them put their faith in him blindly over their own personal relationship with God and their faith.

+His devotion to God and his faith also leads him to assume the Creature as an angel, instead of a vampire.
+He never stops to think if it could have any malevolent intentions and if bringing it to the island would have any ill-effects.

+### Religion is not always Fanaticism

+### Questioning religion